Chart Color Schemes

 Lane Cove West has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 22 projects likely impacting the area.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 22 projects that could affect this region.
 Notable ones include Lane Cove North Affordable Housing Project, Mindarie Street Social Housing Development, Sterling Apartments, and Arena Lane Cove.
-The following list details those most relevant.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.